Upcoming Events

 Affiliation Taylor’s University, Malaysia

-Programs IT, Business, Hospitality, MBA
+Programs IT, Business, Hospitality

 Degree Type International Honors Degree